cy33hc/ps4-ezremote-client/README.md

    ```
    ftp://hostname[:port]

-     - hostname can be the textual hostname or an IP address
+     - hostname can be the textual hostname or an IP address. hostname is required
      - port is optional and defaults to 21 if not provided
    ```